cncf/tag-security/governance/paper-process.md

 Individuals/groups who have made huge contributions/impact on the work can be acknowledged in an "Acknowledgements" section.
-This is to highlight stellar contributions and commitments to individuals that have went above and beyond to contribute to the project.
+This is to highlight stellar contributions and commitments by individuals that have went above and beyond to contribute to the project.

 Each document should contain a "Contributors", "Reviewers" and